statsfm/web/static/privacy.md

 These Services do not address anyone under the age of 13.
 We do not knowingly collect personally identifiable information from children under 13 years of age.
 In the case we discover that a child under 13 has provided us with personal information, we immediately delete this from our servers.
 If you are a parent or guardian and you are aware that your child has provided us with personal information, please contact us so that we will be able to do the necessary actions.

+## Data deletion
+To delete *all* your account data, head over to [stats.fm/settings/profile](https://stats.fm/settings/profile) and click "Delete Account".
+Please note that deleting your account also deletes all giftcodes (claimed or unclaimed).

 ## Changes to This Privacy Policy

 We may update our Privacy Policy from time to time.
 Thus, you are advised to review this page periodically for any changes.
 We will notify you of any changes by posting the new Privacy Policy on this page.